saurabhshaw/EEGfMRInet/Toolboxes/Happe/Packages/eeglab14_0_0b/1ST_README.txt

+dmer note: deleted eeglab.m from this directory, redudancy when using toolbox addgen

 This dir contains original Matlab functions from the EEGLAB (formerly ICA/EEG) Matlab toolbox, all released under the Gnu public license (see eeglablicence.txt).